-D. Fall Workweek Assignment (100 points-Chalk and Wire)
+D. Major Assignment (100 points-Chalk and Wire)

-Classroom Environment Plan: You will create a classroom environment plan to include a description of your philosophy of classroom management and how you would create an engaging classroom environment.
-Your plan should include elements from Chapters 1-4, a visual representation of your ideal classroom design, and an explanation of how this assignment will help you as an emerging professional, and how this information relates to Pathwise.
+Classroom Environment Plan: You will create a classroom environment plan to include a description how you plan to create an engaging classroom environment.
+Your plan should include elements from Chapters 1-4, connections to Pathwise, a visual representation of your ideal classroom design, and an explanation of how this assignment will benefit you as an emerging professional.